Overview

 clients on a discretionary basis and financial planning services for individuals and their families.
 We provide investment advisory

-services to registered investment companies, including the AOG Institutional Fund, which we sponsor and manage.
-We provide
+services to registered investment companies, including the AOG Institutional Fund.
+We provide investment management services to

-investment management services to some clients on a non-discretionary basis.
-Additionally, we assist clients with a wide range of
+some clients on a non-discretionary basis.
+Additionally, we assist clients with a wide range of investment consulting services and we

-investment consulting services, and we provide family office solutions.
-We do not provide brokerage services involving the buying
+provide family office solutions.
+We do not provide brokerage services involving the buying and selling of financial products such as

-and selling of financial products such as mutual funds, annuities, private investment offerings, or insurance for transaction-based
+mutual funds, annuities, private investment offerings, or insurance, and we do not receive transaction-based compensation.

 C. Tailored Investment Management and Advisory Services